Personal Development

 Relationships, Sex and Health Education

-St Thomas More offers a bespoke programme to support and address the needs of young people where they are at in today’s world, whilst being rooted in the wisdom and teaching of the Catholic Church.
-Across the seven year programme, included are lessons on puberty, body confidence and self-esteem, personal hygiene, fertility, menstruation, family and friends, boundaries and consent, healthy and respectful relationships, sexual intimacy, delaying sex, an understanding of the body, sexuality, marriage, rape and so called honour-based violence including forced marriage and FGM, online relationships, social media, stereotyping and prejudice, grooming, pressure and harassment, STIs, contraception and natural family planning, abortion/miscarriage, the effect of drugs and alcohol on relationships, pornography and sexual exploitation.
+From the Ten Ten website ‘Life to the Full' addresses the needs of young people where they are at in today’s world.
+The teaching includes lessons on puberty, personal hygiene, fertility, menstruation, family and friends, sexual intimacy, delaying sex, an understanding of the body, sexuality, marriage, gender, online relationships, social media, consent, grooming, pressure, STIs, contraception and natural family planning, abortion/miscarriage, the effect of drugs and alcohol on relationships, pornography and sexual exploitation.
+The programme is fully inclusive of all students.

 Personal Development in the Sixth Form